appsmithorg/appsmith-docs/website/docs/build-apps/how-to-guides/Display-data-from-kafka.md

-3. Navigate to the **Connector** page, and select the connector linked to the topic you want to stream data from.
+3. Navigate to the **Connector** page, and select the connector associated with your desired data streaming topic.

 4. Inside the Connector settings, find the API Key, Kafka API Secret, and Topic Name.